Skip to content

 required

-The unique identifier of the policy to compute costs for.
+Abstract identifier for pricing resolution (policy_id, enrollment_id, etc.).
 Must be provided if contract_identifier is None.

 None